For there are three that testify in heaven, the Father, the Word, and the Holy Spirit, and these three are one.

 And here is another reason we know this passage is inauthentic.
 We do not find single person quoting this passage in the second to fifth century debates concerning the nature of God and Christ.
 If indeed 1 John 5:7 was present in the original text, it is inexplicable that no one ever brought it forward concerning the deity of Christ, especially since similar sounding passages like John 10:30 enjoyed very heavy mileage.
 We do not find one solitary voice appealing to it through the entire Sabellian and Arian controversies and even afterward.
 But we do have evidence the Comma surfaced in the late fourth century in Spain or the early fifth century near Carthage.

 Now Augustine was very involved in Trinity dogma which had been made the official teaching of the church by the order of Emperor Theodosius in 380 A.D.
 In fact, he spent nearly twenty years writing his voluminous work "On the Trinity."
 He never mentioned this verse once.
 Not once.
 Augustine also wrote a commentary on 1 John.
-It is ridiculous to suppose Augustine would have written such a huge work on the Trinity, somehow knew about this verse but never mentioned it anywhere.
-He didn't mention it because he had never heard of it
+It is ridiculous to suppose Augustine would have written such a huge work on the Trinity, knew about this verse, but never mentioned it anywhere.
+It is obvious that he didn't mention it because he had never heard of it.

 Augustine, who was a Latin speaking bishop in north Africa, wrote a tract on the Epistle of John in the first quarter of the fifth century, which shows he had never heard of 1 John 5:7.
 And here is what he wrote concerning the fifth chapter of John's letter.